taichi-dev/taichi/docs/syntax.rst

         y[i] = x[i]

 A kernel can have **scalar** return value.
 If a kernel has a return value, it must be type-hinted.
-Return value will be automatically cased into the hinted type. e.g.,
+The return value will be automatically casted into the hinted type. e.g.,

 .. code-block:: python